 Posted on

 • Constantly check up on your partner?

-• Go through your partner’s emails, cell phone record, text messages, or other communications?
+• Go through your partner’s emails, cell phone records, text messages, or other communications?

-If you checked more than five items on the list above, you may have difficulties managing your emotional aggression towards yourself and towards others.
+If you checked more than five items on the list above, you may have difficulties managing emotionally aggressive behavior towards yourself and towards others.

+Posted on